utdata/icj-cli-tools/MovingAround.md

 * hit `g` to go the the top
 * hit `q` to quit

+Moving around the man pages is frustrating at first.
+There are [online versions](http://man.cx/) of these, but the `man` command doesn't need the internet.
+Those files are already on your computer.

 Man pages are useful to figure out the **flags** for commands, so you can learn that `ls -lt` will give you that long list sorted in order of time, most-recently modified at top.

 ## -h for help

 Sometimes there isn't a man page for a command, but there is help file.
 One of the commands we'll learn in a bit is `in2csv` which turns files into well-formatted csv files for processing.
-If we wanted to know the flags and such to use it, we could try this:
+Try this:

 `$ in2csv -h`

-This gives you a list of the flags and arguments for that command.
+This gives you a list of the flags and arguments for that command, along with other information.

 ---